 With more than 13,000 hectares – that’s the size of more than 5000 Adelaide Ovals – including a vast network of wetlands and floodplains, there’s so much to explore.

 The park has three separate areas that are separated by towns: Katarapko (Winkie), Lyrup Flats (Lyrup) and Bulyong Island (Renmark), so check out the park maps before you go to familiarise yourself with the area.

-This area is the traditional home to the Erwirung people, a relatively small Aboriginal group that lived on the fertile plains of the Murray.
+This area is the traditional home to the Erawirung people, a relatively small Aboriginal group that lived on the fertile plains of the Murray.
 Cultural sites exist in the park in the form of graves, middens and canoe trees.

 To help you plan your visit to Murray River National Park Ranger Shara Coulthard has put together this itinerary for a great day out:

 One of the best spots to explore along the Murray is Katarapko, just under 250 km (that’s about three hours’ drive) from Adelaide, between Berri and Loxton.

 Pack a light morning snack to take on a leisurely paddle in a kayak or canoe along Katarapko Creek.
 This significant creek is an important habitat for native fish that passes through black box, red gum and lignum covered floodplains and wetlands alive with aquatic bird species.